kenmarsh/QGIS-Website/source/site/getinvolved/translate.rst

 The web-based translating platform Transifex is used for all QGIS translations; the desktop application itself (or GUI), the documentation and the web site.
-So the first thing you need is an account to login and get started.
+So, you first need to create an account in order to login and get started.

 Join a Project